AlexGithub777/EnterpriseNotes/README.md

 -   Go HTML templates with [W3.CSS](https://www.w3schools.com/w3css/w3css_examples.asp) stylesheet
 -   RESTful API with gorilla/mux
 -   Datastorage using PostgreSQL - tested with 15.4.1
--   Session mannagement with icza/session
+-   Session management with icza/session
 -   Create, Read, Update and Delete Notes/Tasks
 -   Searching for Notes/Tasks based on attributes - Validation for Text Patterns from assignment brief was attempted, but not executed in application.
 -   Share function for Notes/Tasks